RadicalFx/documentation/docs/entities/property-system.md

 We are retrieving the default property metadata for the given property, using metadata the first thing we can do is to define the property default value.

-##Default Value
+## Default Value

-The property default value is requested the first time a property get is issued, we will use the property metadata to define the default value for a property because we do not want to trigger a PropertyChanged event for the simple fact of defining a default, initial value:
+The property default value is requested the first time a property `get` is performed.
+We will use the property metadata to define the default value for a property because we do not want to trigger a `PropertyChanged` event for the simple fact of defining a default, initial value:

 ```csharp
 public MyObject()